 Feldman started real controversy when he claimed that Haim was assaulted on the set of Lucas.
 An older man, Feldman claims, told Haim “it was perfectly normal for older men and younger boys in the business to have sexual relations, that it was what all ‘guys do.’

 All Feldman will say is that the attacker “is still prominently in the business today”—a line that has led to a lot of speculation.

-- Brian Singer & Brian Peck – Marc Collins-Rector was an individual with ties inside of Hollywood.
+- Bryan Singer & Brian Peck – Marc Collins-Rector was an individual with ties inside of Hollywood.
 He would regularly throw parties that Singer would attend.
 Rector confessed to sexually assaulting 5 children.
-Specifically in this description:
+Specifically, in this description: